Dapto Smelting Works: Improvements in mine site technology

 The gold mines of Kalgoorlie had developed to be large mines, by the turn of the century.
 Mines, such as the Kalgurli Mine, which set up a large treatment plant at the mine, no longer needed to send their ores to be treated in 'custom smelters' such as Dapto Smelting Works.
+From around 1901, instead of being roasted, telluride gold ores could be treated by an enhanced cyanide process, known as the Diehl process after its inventor, Ludwig Diehl.

 Smelting of sulphide ores from Broken Hill still left a small but significant amount of metal lost with the slag.
 During the first decade of the 20th Century, froth flotation was developed and refined, largely at Broken Hill.
 That wet separation process, produced high-grade ore concentrates, almost devoid of gangue material and separated by mineral type, that did not necessarily suit the then existing smelting techniques.

 Size, capacity, and location

 Despite its impressive appearance, the plant had a relatively low smelting capacity.
 Even if there had always been sufficient ore to smelt, the plant would struggle to operate profitably, especially if the ore being treated was of a lower grade.

 Bringing its ore from the wharves in Sydney by rail put the smelter at a disadvantage, particularly regarding the smelting of lower grade ores.